Best Index Trading Platforms Compared & Reviewed

 See Platform66.95% of retail investor accounts lose money when trading CFDs with this provider

-Methodology: We have chosen what we think are the best brokers for indices based on:
+Methodology: The Good Money Guide team chose what we think are the best brokers for indices based on:

-• our own experiences testing the index trading platforms with real money
+• Our experts’ own experiences testing the index trading platforms with real money

-• interviews with the index broker CEOs and senior management
+• Good Money Guide’s exclusive interviews with the index broker CEOs and senior management

 City Index: Best index trading tools